Sigmmma/c20/src/content/h1/tags/hud_message_text/readme.md

 # Creating a proper text file for HUD messages
 This tag is specifically for messages that appear on your HUD.
 Start by going to the root directory of your level and creating a text file.
-The contents of the text file differs from the string list above.
-Instead of using end-string you will define a variable and set the value.
-Here is an example.
+The contents of the text file differs from the formatting used for [string_list][].
+Instead you will define a variable and set the value for the string.
+Here is an example:

 ```
 string1=Well, what do we have here?